chiukenny/Tests-for-Distributional-Symmetry/README.md

+### Important Note

+As of December 18, 2024, the article supported by this repository has been superseded by the new article [Randomization Tests for Conditional Group Symmetry](https://arxiv.org/abs/2412.14391), which has its own corresponding [GitHub repository](https://github.com/chiukenny/Tests-for-Conditional-Symmetry).

+---
 # Hypothesis Tests for Distributional Symmetry

 This repository contains the code used to generate the experiment results in [Non-parametric Hypothesis Tests for Distributional Group Symmetry](https://arxiv.org/abs/2307.15834).